Updated on: 2/26/2019

 In addition to criminal charges, Mr. Coleman may also face a civil case from the driver he harmed.
 Civil cases are about recovering damages, not punishing a criminal further for a crime; the money recovered in civil court goes to the victim, not to the state in the form of a punitive fine.

 If you have been injured in a crash caused by an intoxicated driver, it’s time to talk with a personal injury attorney about your case.
-A personal injury attorney with experience handling drunk and drugged driving cases can help you understand your legal rights as a victim.
+A drugged driving accident attorney with experience handling car accidents involving drug-impaired drivers cases can help you understand your legal rights as a victim.